 }

-Once you have updated and saved the mcp.json file, Cursor will connect with the Appwrite MCP server and load all available tools.
-You may need to restart Cursor if it is unable to start the MCP server.
+Once you have updated and saved the mcp.json file, click Needs login next to the server in the MCP settings.
+Your browser opens so you can sign in to your Appwrite account and authorize access.
+Cursor will then connect with the Appwrite MCP server and load all available tools.

 Skip this step, directly add the server to Cursor